jnuho/mkdocs/docs/deeplearning/LLM.md

 ### Retrieval-Augmented Generation (RAG)

-RAG (Retrieval-Augmented Generation) is an AI framework to solve the challenges of LLM.
-It combines the strengths of traditional **information retrieval** systems (such as databases) with the capabilities of generative large language models (LLMs) to produce more accurate and contextually relevant outputs.
+RAG (Retrieval-Augmented Generation) is an AI framework that combines the strengths of traditional **information retrieval** systems (such as databases) with the capabilities of generative large language models (LLMs) to produce more accurate and contextually relevant outputs.

 The information retrieval utilizes the user input to first pull information from a new data source (authoritative, pre-determined knowledge sources).
 The user query and the relevant information are both given to the LLM.
 The LLM uses the new knowledge and its training data to create better responses.
 RAG uses benchmarks like Retrieval-Augmented Generation Benchmark (`RGB`) and `RAGTruth` to test and reduce hallucinations.

 - Create external data